 * * * /VARIOUS - mcps - studio - discs: 3

 Most of the compilations available on the market are for new comers and it is quite difficult to find a more developed one expecially when it is not a DJ / Reggae "private" fan kind of thing.
 In this case "mcps", from the Netherlands, made a very good job.
 The compiler goes basecally for Roots and on 56 tracks maybe only 15% are commercial material.
 The rest spreads through a huge number of not so commonly known artists for the above mentioned new comers.
 Where do you find a compilation with Cornell Campbell, Leonard Dillon, Delroy Wilson or Johnny Clarke?
 In this case, thanks to "mcps" there are them and a lot more.
 More than this it must be said that the tracks choosed to represent them are most of the time first quality songs of real Roots Reggae from the 70's.
 At "mcps" they are genius or crazy: the cardboard cover is quite typical for a very low quality compilation (you see it above: a couple of Rasta with a smile)... but the content is made of very high quality music!
 And I want to stress again that if you put aside a couples of songs the rest is very very interesting.
-This is a compilation for somebody that knows already that Reggae is not only "Red Red Wine" from those silly from UB40.
-Here there is other kind of stuff and it will enlight those that already know the song and those that want to search and learn too.
+This is a compilation for somebody that knows already that Reggae is not only "Red Red Wine" from UB40.
+(Is UB40 a serious Reggae band? ...)
+Here there is other kind of stuff and it will enlight those that already know a couple of songs and those that want to search and learn too.
 Good job here!
 And very good vibes!

 REGGAE LOVE SONGS

 * * *VARIOUS - mcps - studio - discs: 2